MicrosoftDocs/Devices-docs/surface/surface-os-choice.md

 - [Surface Go 4](https://www.microsoft.com/surface/business/surface-go-4)

 > [!IMPORTANT]
-> When Windows 10 reaches end of support on October 14, 2025, Microsoft will no longer release security updates, bug fixes, time zone updates, or technical support from Microsoft.
+> When Windows 10 reaches end of support (EOS) on October 14, 2025, Microsoft will no longer release security updates, bug fixes, time zone updates, or technical support from Microsoft.
 To learn more, including transition options for organizations needing more time, see [Plan for Windows 10 EOS with Windows 11, Windows 365, and ESU](https://techcommunity.microsoft.com/t5/windows-it-pro-blog/plan-for-windows-10-eos-with-windows-11-windows-365-and-esu/ba-p/4000414).

 ## OS choice options